The Bankrate promise

 With a Roth IRA you contribute after-tax money to the account, so you don’t get to avoid tax on your contributions, as you might with a traditional IRA.
 In exchange, your money grows tax-free and you’ll be able to withdraw it tax-free at retirement, defined as age 59 ½ or older.

 The Roth IRA is a powerful way to grow your nest egg.
 But even those who have a traditional IRA may convert it to a Roth IRA and reap the benefits.
-However, Congress has recently been reconsidering so-called backdoor Roth conversions, so it may make sense to act soon.
+However, Congress has reconsidered so-called backdoor Roth conversions in the past, so it may make sense to act soon.

 2. Pass down your money tax-free to heirs